ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		ILLUMINACLIP:${adapters}:2:30:10:2:keepBothReads \
 		LEADING:3 TRAILING:3 MINLEN:${min_length}

-If you're using the spack module, you call trimmomatic using java and get the adapters from the module file:
+If you don't have access to the CARC directory with the adapters file, it can be found in the conda install/spack package.
+The exact path will vary, but they'll be something like this:

+	# spack
 	adapters=/opt/spack/opt/spack/linux-centos7-x86_64/gcc-4.8.5/trimmomatic-0.36-q3gx4rjeruluf75uhcdfkjoaujqnjhzf/bin/TruSeq3-SE.fa
+	# conda
+	adapters=~/.conda/pkgs/trimmomatic-0.39-1/share/trimmomatic-0.39-1/adapters/TruSeq3-PE.fa

+If you're using the spack module, you call trimmomatic using java:

 	java -jar /opt/spack/opt/spack/linux-centos7-x86_64/gcc-4.8.5/trimmomatic-0.36-q3gx4rjeruluf75uhcdfkjoaujqnjhzf/bin/trimmomatic-0.36.jar PE ...

 ### Alignment and Pre-processing ###